 The name says it all - Simply Quartet.
 The group's history is as unique as their name is catchy.
 Now you can admire their artistry at one of the thrilling concerts on offer at the Rising Stars Festival.
 In addition to performances of individual works from Haydn and Bartók, Simply Quartet's appearance in the European Concert Hall Organisation (ECHO)'s concert series promoting young musicians will feature the premiere of an indispensable new contemporary work from the Austrian Julia Lacherstorfer.

-Nominated for the Rising Stars programme by: Wiener Konzerthaus, Musikverein Wien, Elbphilharmonie Hamburg, Konzerthaus Dortmund.
+Nominated for the Rising Stars programme by: Wiener Konzerthaus, Wiener Musikverein, Elbphilharmonie Hamburg, Konzerthaus Dortmund.

 Presented by: Müpa Budapest

 We wish to inform you that in the event that Müpa Budapest's underground garage and outdoor car park are operating at full capacity, it is advisable to plan for increased waiting times when you arrive.
 In order to avoid this, we recommend that you depart for our events in time, so that you you can find the ideal parking spot quickly and smoothly and arrive for our performance in comfort.
 The Müpa Budapest underground garage gates will be operated by an automatic number plate recognition system.
 Parking is free of charge for visitors with tickets to any of our paid performances on that given day.
 The detailed parking policy of Müpa Budapest is available here.